Mach1Studios/m1-web-spatialaudioplayer/README.md

 **Coming soon...**

 ### Mouse UI
-Implemented a simple mouse control bound to width of window
+When utilizing `Touch` mode a simple mouse control bound to width of window will be used as the input orientation for the `Mach1Decode` object(s) and for the OSC output.

 ### Bose AR IMU
-**Coming soon...**
+When utilizing `Bose AR` mode a connection prompt and handler supplied by the [BoseAR Web SDK](https://github.com/zakaton/Bose-Frames-Web-SDK) will be utilized for the input orientation for the `Mach1Decode` object(s) and for the OSC output.